Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 134EE: after ED
 - 134EF: EE + legs on heels
 - 134F0: campaign for sitting with props
+- 134F6: campaign for sitting with props
+- 134F7: campaign for sitting with props
 - 134FF: after FE + random jug W22?
 - 13526: after 25
 - 13559: 5A minus beard